vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 You must provide the custom `cert.pem`, `key.pem`, and `ca.pem` files to all container developers who need to connect Docker clients to this VCH.

+**Note**: You must specify the `--tls-cname` option because you are generating the certificate automatically, signing it with the custom CA, and there is no static IP defined for the client network.
+If there were a static client IP defined, then you would not need to specify the `--tls-cname` option.

 ## Use a Custom Server Certificate and a Custom CA for Client Certificates <a id="all-custom"></a>

 This example deploys a VCH with the following security configuration: